jacobmarks/ten-weeks-of-plugins/README.md

 ## 🚀 Contributing

 Contributions of any kind are welcome!
-Check out the [contributions guide](CONTRIBUTING.md) for instructions.

 For example, contributions can include any of the following:

-🖋️ Spelling, grammar, or code corrections
+- 🖋️ Spelling, grammar, or code corrections

-🛠️ Improvements to the structure or layout of the repo itself
+- 🛠️ Improvements to the structure or layout of the repo itself

-💡 Ideas for future plugins you'd like to see, and of course
+- 💡 Ideas for future plugins you'd like to see, and of course

-🧩 Your own plugins 💪
+- 🧩 Your own plugins 💪

 ### 🚀 How to Start Contributing
 Contributing is simple.